-Development costs are capitalized in accordance with the accounting policy in Note 2.3(l).
-Initial capitalization of costs is based on management's judgment that technological and economic feasibility is confirmed, usually when a product development project has reached a defined milestone according to an established project management model.
+Development costs are capitalized in accordance with the accounting policy in Note 2.3 (l).
+Capitalization of development costs is based on management's judgement to determine what constitutes development activities, and when a development project moves from the research phase into development phase.
+In addition, management's judgement is required to determine the nature of the expenses that qualify for capitalization.